bebytes_derive

 }

-will through a compile time error saying that a U8 attribute must add up to the full byte.
+will throw a compile time error saying that bit fields must add up to a full byte.

 As long as you follow the above rule, you can create custom sequence of bits by using Rust unsigned integers as types and the derived implementation will take care of the nasty shifting and masking for you.
 One of the advantages is that we don't need an intermediate vector implementation to parse groups of or individual bits.